David Patrick, Dean, Old Main 530, 360-650-3170

 - Three current letters of recommendation from professors in the applicant’s undergraduate major field, or from professors of post-baccalaureate courses, or from others able to make an appropriate assessment of the applicant’s academic or professional competence.
 The MBA and MPAcc programs require a résumé in lieu of references.
 The Educational Administration program requires a professional recommendation.

-- Graduate Record Exam (GRE) or other test scores may be required; applicants with advanced degrees from regionally accredited institutions applying to certain programs do not need to submit scores.
-MPAcc applicants must provide the Graduate Management Admissions Test (GMAT); MBA applicants may take either the GMAT or the GRE.
-Some programs accept the Miller Analogies Test (MAT).
-See program admission requirements for specific test information and requirements.
-Scores must be received in the Graduate School office by the program specific deadline date; if no program-specific deadline date, then by the Graduate School deadline date.
+- Graduate Record Exam (GRE) or other test scores may be required for some programs; see the current application requirements for each program at gradschool.wwu.edu/admissions.
+Applicants with advanced degrees from regionally accredited institutions applying to certain programs do not need to submit scores.
+If required, scores must be received in the Graduate School office by the program specific deadline date; if no program-specific deadline date, then by the Graduate School deadline date.

 - All applicants must demonstrate English language proficiency.
 At least minimum TOEFL or IELTS test scores (see International Applications section) must be submitted unless English is the native language or the degree is from a regionally accredited U.S. institution, or from Great Britain, Australia, New Zealand or English-speaking provinces of Canada.